 06 Aug Quentin Tarantino talks about his incredible “Record Room”

-Quentin Tarantino films contain diverse colorful characters, stylish violence and over-the-top references to cinema classics.
-But above all Tarantino has demonstrated that he is a master of using music to create a mood, inject personalities into characters and simply to amplify his artistic vision.
-His films are intertwined with soundtracks that are so naturally befitting that it becomes an exceptional experience for the viewer.
+Certainly, Quentin Tarantino films contain diverse colorful characters, stylish violence and over-the-top references to cinema classics.
+But above all Tarantino has demonstrated that he is a master of using music to create a mood.
+Also to inject personalities into characters and simply to amplify his artistic vision.
+Concurrently his films are intertwined with soundtracks that are so naturally befitting.
+It becomes an exceptional experience for the viewer.

-Tarantino who rarely speaks about his personal “record room” when as asked about the size of his collection says “Oh, I’ve never counted.
+So Tarantino rarely speaks about his personal “record room”.
+But when asked about the size of his collection he says “Oh, I’ve never counted.
 I don’t even know how many film prints I have.
 I’ve always been afraid to put my obsessions under a microscope that much.
 But the truth of the matter is — I have a really, really, really good record collection.”

 You can read the full interview here.

-Quentin Tarantino has also taken over Spotify’s “Film & TV Favorites” playlist, pulling together nearly four hours of his favorite songs that have appeared in his films.
+In addition, Quentin Tarantino has also taken over Spotify’s “Film & TV Favorites” playlist.
+Pulling together nearly four hours of his favorite songs that have appeared in his films.
 You can listen to it below.